featuremine/tutorials/README.md

 Grafana is a multi-platform open source analytics and interactive visualization web application.
 It provides charts, graphs, and alerts for the web when connected to supported data sources.

+You will be able to see the graphs if you open http://localhost:3000 on a browser and open the uploaded `market-data` dashboard.

 For more information visit https://grafana.com/

 ### Copy bulldozer installer to this location